 During this COVID-19 period, we can accomodate remote researchers and provide limited on-demand digitization.
 Please contact the archives.

 All processed archives collections are open for on-site, in-person research use free of charge by appointment.
-The UHEC welcomes all researchers, including K-12 students (children under the age of 5 are not permitted in research areas).
+The UHEC welcomes all researchers, including high school students and elementary school students ages 10 and above.
+Minors should have a chaperone, and children under 10 years of age are not permitted in research areas.
 All researchers will need to fill out a registration form and must abide by the UHEC Archives rules and regulations.

 How to find information in archives

 Unlike in library cataloging, archives do not attempt to create a complete inventory of all of the items held in the repository, as that would be a nearly impossible task.
 Instead, materials are grouped into "collections", which are typically records of an organization, family, or individual that have been created or accumulated through the course of their lives or activities.